Mrtluca3/robot_programming/ros2_ws/Readme.md

 AKA you cannot compile because you are missing some packages or similar, please contact me at: `giacomini at diag.uniroma1.it` with prefix `[RP]` on the title of the email.

+# NOTE:
+In install/ there are all the exectutables created by ''colcon build'' command